MoreOutput/RockMUD/README.md

 RockMUD
 ===============================

-**RockMUD (0.2.5) is a Node WebSockets MUD server**
+**RockMUD (0.3.0) is a Node WebSockets MUD server**

 Try the latest on this Heroku hobby instance: http://rockmud.heroku.com.
 If you connect to the demo server type 'help commands' to get a full(ish) list of the current commands.

 Goals:
 * A Diku-like MUD experience from within the browser.
 * Enable quick development.
-* Real-time browser OLC and world management.
-This will begin post v0.5.

 Notes on dependencies:
-* Socket.io 1.0 or greater is required.
+* Socket.io 1.0 or greater is required and is the only dependency.
 * Default terminal loads Bootstrap from CDN
 * Development aims to keep up with latest node release.

-Some of the things in 0.2.5:
+Some of the things in 0.3.0:
 * No command whitelisting (add a command function, and it becomes a in-game command instantly).
 RockMUD does not rely on parsing commands on a tick.
 * Character creation (Races, Classes, stats, passwords) and saving as json files (/players).
 * Channels (chat, say, yell, tell, reply)